“We’ve Sold Our Souls to the Devil” I: Uncovering the Dark Truths About Nigerian Adult Film Business

 Source: Original

-For parents, the risks go even further.
+For parents, the risks go further.
 Children and teens are prone to seeing explicit content on XVideos with just a few clicks, which may impact their mental health, shape unrealistic views of intimacy, and expose them to online predators.

 Dr Hassana Shuaibu explains that the exposure of minors in Nigeria to sexual content is problematic.